 What has not been explained is how the right to paddle canoes upon and fish from the sea within a few hundred metres of the beach in 1840 has been transformed into a customary title over the sea and seabed that extends 12 nautical miles from the high-water mark.

-The Prime Minister has confirmed that some groups will be awarded such rights.
+But Mr English confirmed that some groups will be awarded such rights.

 The foreshore and seabed – Maori customary rights and some legal issues, Background Note, Parliamentary Library, December 12, 2003.